-4.2 Thread-Local Storage TLS
+4.4 Thread-Local Storage TLS

-Embedded Studio's standard library supports usage of thread-local storage.
+The DLib for IAR supports usage of thread-local storage.
 Several library objects and functions need local variables which have to be unique to a thread.
 Thread-local storage will be required when these functions are called from multiple threads.

-embOS for Embedded Studio is prepared to support the tread-local storage, but does not use it per default.
-This has the advantage of no additional overhead as long as threadlocal storage is not needed by the application.
+embOS for IAR is prepared to support the tread-local storage, but does not use it per default.
+This has the advantage of no additional overhead as long as thread-local storage is not needed by the application.
 The embOS implementation of thread-local storage allows activation of TLS separately for each task.

 Only tasks that are accessing TLS variables, for instance by calling functions from the system library, need to initialize their TLS by calling an initialization function when the task is started.
-For each task that uses TLS the memory for the thread-local storage is allocated on the heap.
+For each task that uses TLS the memory for the thread-local storage is allocated by the IAR runtime environment on the heap.
 Therefore, thread-safe heap management should be used together with TLS.
 For information on thread-safety, please refer to Interrupt and thread safety on page 21.

-When the task terminates by a call of OS\TASK\Terminate(), the memory used for TLS is automatically freed and put back into the free heap memory.
+When the task terminates by a call of $OS{TASK}$ terminate(), the memory used for TLS is automatically freed and put back into the free heap memory.